yellow0125/final/README.md

 1. implemente a new screen to preview and upload Image to firebase
 2. implement a picker to select location of recipe

+#### 11/22/2022 Implemented editProfile
+1. implemente a new screen to edit profile information and update datebase
+2. modify firestore and add functions to support CRUD operations.

 ## Structure of the App